 2 .
 In the Routes page, click Create a Route.

 3 .
 The Add a new Route form displays:

 4 .
 Click Add a new route to confirm.

-In the Routes tab of your Hub, click on the delete icon next to the route you want to delete:
+In the Routes tab of a Hub, click on the delete icon next to the route to delete: